I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-d3dddiarg_updatesubresourceup.md

 The offset, in bytes, to move to the next row of source data.

-`SubResourceIndex`

-The index of the destination subresource to which data is to be copied.
+`DepthPitch`

+The offset, in bytes, to move to the next depth slice of source data.

+`Flags`

+A <a href="..\d3dumddi\ns-d3dumddi-d3dddiarg_copyflags.md">D3DDDIARG_COPYFLAGS</a> structure that specifies additional characteristics of the subresource update operation.

 ## Requirements